 Thanks to an Own Goal from Nicolás Tagliafico, Liverpool Fc kicked off their Champions League 2020-21 Group D Campaign with a 0-1 win over the hosts AFC Ajax.

-The Cameroonian International will be further medically reassessed before the upcoming Saturday Premier League home match against Sheffield United Fc.
+The Cameroonian International will be further medically reassessed before the upcoming Saturday Premier League home game against Sheffield United Fc.

 In place of Matip, Fabinho was lined up in the heart of the defence alongside Joe Gomez.